nuriC0/c8-clutch-pressure/README.md

 **How does it work**\
-I will take a pressure signal from Base, Odd and Even sensors located in Transmission.
-Read those pressures and also feed them into MCPs.
-At this point, our code will make a decision if signal can be passed along into TCM or if it needs to be modified in MCP before its passed along to TCM.
+The signals from pressure sensors in the transmissions are intercepted, and subsequently, these pressures are read and fed into MCP-DACs.
+At this stage, our code will determine whether the signal can be directly transmitted to the TCM or if it needs to be adjusted within the MCP-DAC before being passed on to the TCM.

+We will be handling three pressure sensors: one for the base transmission pressure and two for the clutch pressures - one for odd gears and the other for even gears.

 **Hardware**